101 Cooking For Two

 ❤️ Why You’ll Love This Filet Mignon Recipe

-• Beef tenderloin filets — About 6 to 8 ounces each and 1 to 1½ inches thick.
-Choose prime or well-marbled choice grade for the most tender, juicy results when cooking filet mignon in the oven.
+• Filet mignon (beef tenderloin steaks): About 6–8 ounces each and 1 to 1½ inches thick.
+(Thicker needs a reverse searing method).
+Choose Prime or well-marbled Choice for the most tender, juicy results.

-• Butter or oil — Butter adds rich flavor, but high-quality oil (like avocado or canola) works well if you’re concerned about smoke while searing.
+• Butter or oil: Butter adds rich flavor; high-heat oils (like avocado or canola) work if you’re worried about smoke.

 1. Preheat, rest, and season